alan345/TER/README.md

   - [Albums and Photos](https://jsonplaceholder.typicode.com)
 - [React context](https://react.dev/reference/react/useContext) is used to store the user's details when logged in
 - Health Check for the server (http://localhost:2022/health)
+- Search with Debounce Using a Custom Hook

 ## Installation